Journalists must never manipulate information

 Our role as journalists is to unearth information, prepare it and then display it for the benefit of the audience.
 We are not there to fabricate, manipulate or force.
 We are there to uncover facts, not plant them.
 So what are the essential attitudes needed when going out on a story?

-A journalist should not have an agenda
+A journalist must not have an agenda

 I wrote this training module after an experience in the Caucasus when a young journalist interviewed me.
 I was told the interview was going to be about the course I was running.

-It reminded me of the many times I have gone out on a story with an end result in mind.
+It also reminded me of the many times I have gone out on a story with an end result in mind.

 Like all journalists, I always wanted my story to run, either in print when I was a newspaper journalist, or in the bulletins and current affairs shows when I was a radio and TV correspondent.